navtrack/navtrack/README.md

 1. Clone this repository
 2. Open up a terminal
+3. Build the solution with `dotnet build`
-3. Start MongoDB using our development docker-compose file or if you already have a MongoDB instance running you can configure the connection strings in the following 2 files, one for the API and one for the Listener service.
+4. Start MongoDB using our development docker-compose file or if you already have a MongoDB instance running you can configure the connection strings in the following 2 files, one for the API and one for the Listener service.

 ```
 docker-compose -f docker-compose.dev.yml up